 So, for now, it is obvious that IKEA deserves to sit on the Iron Throne!

 Picture 8.
 Ikea’s GoT inspired marketing

 Also, GOT costume designer Michele Clapton revealed that the show’s capes, including the one that Jon Snow wears, were made from IKEA rugs.
-This went viral among GoT fans, and IKEA wanted to joke on itself too, so they released a “how to transform rug into a fur cloak” – By Jon Snow.
+This went viral between many GoT fans, and IKEA wanted to joke on itself too, so they launched a “how to transform rug into a fur cloak” – By Jon Snow.

 According to Marketing Week: “The reactive campaign has reached 151 million internet users, who have posted 83,500 messages in reaction, while delivering 778 million global impressions.”